stratzilla/metaheuristic-training-networks/README.md

 # Results

-You can see CSV results in `/results` or for a visualization of mean squared error over epochs for each network, you can see these in `/results/plots`.
+You can see CSV results in `/results/csv` or for a visualization of mean squared error over epochs for each network, you can see these in `/results/plots`.
+Statistical test results are found in `/results/statistics`.
 Below is a summary of results:

 <img width="30%" src="./results/plots/iris-plot.png"/> <img width="30%" src="./results/plots/penguins-plot.png"/>